 The Program Details:

-"If you are looking for a change in your running routine I highly recommend enrolling in the trail program.
-The trails of St Louis County are a great way to introduce you to the technical aspects of trail running preparing you for any trail race.
-Since joining the program a year ago my endurance, agility, and strength have significantly improved contributing to my road race performance." - BB
+"If you are looking for a change in your running routine, I highly recommend enrolling in Fleet Feet's trail program.
+The trails of St. Louis County are great courses on which to be introduced to the technical aspects of trail running, preparing you for any trail race.
+Since joining the program last year my endurance, agility, and strength have significantly improved, which has also contributed to my road race performance." - BB

-"Will help you increase your road race time- trails are more physically demanding due to terrain, surface, and weather conditions.
-Personally, I was able to improve my half marathon time by 27 minutes this year from last on the same course.
+"Fleet Feet's trail program will help you improve your road race times because trails are more physically demanding.
+Personally, I was able to improve my half marathon time on the same course by 27 minutes!
 I know the trail training was a big part of achieving that." - TJ

-"As a female, I think it is great to run in the woods with a group of people for safety reasons.
+"As a female, I think that for safety reasons it is great to run in the woods with a group of people.
 And running in the woods really does make you feel like a kid again." - LJ

-"Coaching staff is awesome!
-Head coach Andy is an incredible runner and offers great insight and tips for trail running and very thorough when mapping out the routes.
-All of the coaches can help you improve your running while teaching trail etiquette, safety, and they know what to do if someone gets hurt." - DC
+"Fleet Feet's coaching staff is awesome!
+Head coach Andy is an incredible runner and offers great insight and tips for trail running - and he is very thorough when mapping out the routes.
+All of the coaches will help you improve your running while teaching trail etiquette, safety, and they know what to do if someone gets hurt." - DC